 Students in online materials engineering degree programs may make use of virtual labs to gain hands-on skills in the field.
 Virtual labs, a relatively new development in online education, allow students to log in to networked systems that simulate experiments or work done in physical labs.

 Salaries and career prospects for materials engineers

-The Department of Labor projects excellent employment growth for materials engineers between 2008 and 2018 in states such as Nevada, at 27 percent, and Idaho, at 22 percent; however, the growth figure nationwide is only 9 percent.
+The Department of Labor projects excellent employment growth for materials engineers between 2019 and 2029 in states such as California, at 15 percent, and Texas, at 19 percent; however, the growth figure nationwide is only 2 percent.